krother/Python3_Reference/basics.md

 # Basics

+## Python programs

+A Python program is simply a text file that contains Python statements.
+The Python interpreter reads the file and executes the statements line by line.

+* All program files should have the extension `.py`
+* Only one command per line is allowed.

+### Developing programs on Unix

+When developing on Unix, the first line in each Python program should be:

+    #!/usr/bin env python3

 ## Variables

 **Variables** are *'named containers'* used to store values within Python.
 Variable names may be composed of letters, underscores and, after the first position, also digits.
 Lowercase letters are common, uppercase letters are usually used for constants like `PI`.

 Variables can be used for calculating in place of the values they contain.

 ## Variable assignments